-Where required in accordance with the policies of the Downtown Secondary Plan, the Urban Design Master Plan shall through text and diagrams provide the basis for reviewing and approving zoning by-law amendments and site plan review and shall address the relevant policies of the Downtown Secondary Plan and the following additional items:
+Where required in accordance with the policies of the Downtown Secondary Plan, the Urban Design Master Plan shall through text and diagrams provide a basis for reviewing and approving zoning by-law amendments and site plan applications and shall address the relevant policies of the Downtown Secondary Plan and the following additional items:

-- a) location of public and/or private streets and laneways; - b) location, size and configuration of parkland/open space on the site; - location, uses and massing of buildings and their relationship to adjacent streets and open spaces; - d) built form transitions to the surrounding community; - e) shadow impacts; - f) physical and visual connections to the immediate surroundings and broader downtown area; - g) heritage attributes to be retained, conserved and retained in the proposed development; - h) locations for heritage interpretation and/or public art; - i) general location and lay-out of parking; - j) provision of affordable housing; and - k) environmental features and elements that support the Community Energy Initiative and the sustainability policies of the Official Plan.
+- a) location of public and/or private streets and laneways; - b) location, size and configuration of parkland/open space on the site; - c) location, uses and massing of buildings and their relationship to adjacent streets and open spaces: - d) built form transitions to the surrounding community; - e) shadow impacts; - f) physical and visual connections to the immediate surroundings and broader downtown area; - g) conceptual streetscape designs for internal streets and adjacent public streets to be improved; - h) heritage attributes to be rehabilitated, conserved and retained in the proposed development; - i) locations for heritage interpretation and/or public art; - j) general location and lay-out of parking; - k) provision of affordable housing; and - l) environmental features and elements that support the Community Energy Plan and the sustainability policies of the Official Plan.

 Zoning by-law amendment and site plan applications, or any phases thereof, for properties subject to an Urban Design Master Plan shall demonstrate to the City's satisfaction that the proposed development is generally consistent with the applicable Urban Design Master Plan and will contribute to meeting the principles, objectives and applicable policies of the Downtown Secondary Plan.
+Urban Design Master Plans may be amended through future phases of development, provided the relevant policies of the Downtown Secondary Plan continue to be satisfied.